Transfer Degree-Emphasis

 Transfer and Degree Requirements

 Students working toward their transfer degree typically take a variety of courses designed to fulfill the general requirements of most four-year colleges and universities.
 Students intending to transfer to a four-year college for further study are encouraged to work closely with their advisor and transfer institution to explore the requirements of the college they wish to attend after Peninsula.
 Most institutions have separate admission criteria, which may be based on grades, prerequisite coursework, portfolio, and other considerations.
-Our sample schedule is designed to provide you with faculty recommended courses to complete your AA-DTA degree with an emphasis in studio arts, but is not a major ready pathway.
+Our sample schedule is designed to provide you with faculty recommended courses to complete your AA-DTA degree with an emphasis in studio arts, but is not a major ready pathway for every institution.

 Transfer Institution Information